 For TWDB stations and rain gages, TexMesonet performs instrument range checks.
 If a data value is out of normal range it is flagged and the station or gage is not displayed on the map until the data can be evaluated and verified.

-The stations displayed from MesoWest have already passed through quality control methods which include both data value range validation and statistical checks.
-For more information about MesoWest QC practices visit the following page:
+The stations displayed from MesoWest and SynopticLabs have already passed through quality control methods which include both data value range validation and statistical checks.
+For more information about MesoWest and SynopticLabs QC practices visit the following page:

 TexMesonet displays the National Weather Service (NWS) Next-Generation Radar (NEXRAD) network of weather via services from Iowa State University of Science and Technology.
 For more information visit the Iowa Environmental Mesonet (IEM):